Antalla

-Antalla (أنتلا) is a village in western Eritrea.
-It is situated approximately 50 km north-west of Barentu.
+Antalla (أنتلا) is a village in the western Gash-Barka region of Eritrea.
+It is situated approximately 50 km north-west of the town of Barentu, which is the capital of Gash-Barka region.

 Location

 The town is located in the Haykota District, lying 9.7 miles from the district capital of Haykota in the Gash-Barka region.

 Nearby towns and villages Elit (12.7 nm), Algheden (13.3 nm), Ad Casub (8.9 nm), Gonye (9.0 nm) and Markaughe (10.0 nm).